 Chapter 7 Bankruptcy Attorney Fees

 Attorneys’ fees in a Chapter 7 case must be paid before the case is filed.
 This is because your debts are discharged at the end of the Chapter 7 case.
 Any debt for an attorney fee you owe at the moment of filing is also eliminated.
-There may be work that you want done after the case is filed.
-If you cant attend a hearing or need to file an amendment that work happened after the case was filed and you pay for it when and only if you need it done later.
+There may be work that you want to be done after the case is filed.
+If you can’t attend a hearing or need to file an amendment that works happened after the case was filed and you pay for it when and only if you need it done later.

 Normally, attorney fees in our office for a single Chapter 7 bankruptcy are $1200 and $1400 for a couple.
 For years the average Chapter 7 has cost about the same as an average refrigerator.
 Larger firms with large advertising and overhead costs charge more than a solo attorney.
 Less experienced attorneys will typically charge less or may take payments over time but they are more likely to violate the rules than an experienced lawyer.
 Sure it costs a couple of hundred more but you are less likely to lose property, your budget may be more comfortable and you may discharge more debt if you use an experienced attorney.

 When you pay your bankruptcy attorney depends on whether you file a Chapter 7 or a Chapter 13 bankruptcy.
 How much you pay him and when you pay him has to be disclosed.
-The attorney cannot be a creditor in a Chapter 7 and can’t demand payment from you after the case is filed.
+The attorney cannot be a creditor in Chapter 7 and can’t demand payment from you after the case is filed for pre-petition work.
 If he does he can be sanctioned by the court.